-Application forms for studying at Fulton are available from:
+Application forms for the study at Fulton are always there from any list venue:

 Applications should include the following documents:

-- Passport-size photographs (1 for Fijian students; 3 for overseas students)
+- Passport-size photograph (1 for Fijians, 3 for overseas students)

-All documents submitted with your application will NOT be returned.
-If you do not wish to submit original documents then you should submit copies that have been certified by a Commissioner of Oaths, a Senior Civil Servant, or a School Principal.
-Your application will be rejected if documents show alterations, erasures of any kind, or falsification.
-The Academic Office may require the sighting of original documents before confirming an applicant’s acceptance to the College.
-If subsequently, it is discovered that the presented documents had been altered or are forgeries, Fulton will immediately deregister that student and annul any credits earned.
+All documents submitted with your application will not be returned.
+If you do not wish to submit original documents then you should submit copies that have been certified by the commissioner of Oaths, a senior civil servant, or a school principal.
+Your application will be rejected if documents show alternations, erasures of any kind, or falsification.
+The Academic office may require the sighting of original documents before confirming an applicant’s acceptance to the college.
+If subsequently, it is discovered that the presented documents have been altered or are forgeries, Fulton will immediately de register that student and annul any credits.